Mechanic School: Becoming an Automotive Service Technician

 Mechanic School Near Me

 Lake Technical College provides the best hands-on automotive service technician training in Central Florida.
 Located near Orlando, Lake Tech is a known for its role as a leading community institution producing the best mechanics of tomorrow for a wide range of industry organizations.
 Our instructors prepare you to excel in your first automotive service shop and throughout your career.
-To get started, apply online or call us at (352) 589-2250.
+To get started, apply online or call us at (352) 589-2250opens phone dialer.